richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 Note that the demo solution provides both options to save or not to save response to SD card.
 (Saving response to SD card is 1-2 seconds slower than NOT saving response to SD card.)

+### B. CPU usage issue

+Another concern is the CPU usage consumed by the application on RPI.

+Based on observation, the CPU usage jumps to 20-30% for a split second when processing a request.
+This is OK.
+Note that no AI is done on the RPI.
+The Alexa SDK only forwards the request on the cloud where the AI-generated response is created.
+So the Alexa application on RPI does NOT and can NOT hog the CPU.

 # Setup guide